castle/castle-java/README.md

 Settings can be provided as a Java Properties file in the classpath or through environmental variables.
-When both of these options ar used, environmental variables take precedence over Java properties.
+When both of these options are used, environmental variables take precedence over Java properties.
 When neither option is used, the client's initialization will provide a default value or fail, in case there is no such value.